THOMAS C BUSBEY

 John Schmid was born in Richmond, Indiana, on December 24, 1962.
 He married Jane (Runyan) on June 11, 1988, and they have two children; Scott Schmid and Michael Schmid.
 He is a 1981 graduate of Southeastern High School and a 1985 graduate of Clark State Community College.
 John is currently employed by Northeastern Local School District as the Director of Technology.
 He has been a member of the village council since 1994, and is a member of the United Church of South Vienna.
 John has been a coach for the Northeastern Summer Ball Association, and has coached basketball for National Trail Parks and Recreation.
 He has served

-as the varsity soccer coach at Northeastern High School and is presently the varsity basketball coach at Northeastern.
+as the varsity soccer coach at Northeastern High School and also as the varsity basketball coach.
+He is presently jayvee basketball coach at Cedarville.
 John is a resident of South Vienna.

 Roger Davis was born in Springfield, Ohio, on April 8, 1963, the son of Junior and Glenna Davis.
 He is a 1981 graduate of Northeastern High School, and married Susan (Sims) on September 7, 1985.
 They have two children; Natalie Davis and Ryan Davis, He is currently employed by Stanley Electric U.S. Co., Inc. He has been a member of the village council since 1994, and is currently the President of Council.
 Roger was a member of the Harmony Township Fire Department for nineteen years, and is a current member of the United Church of South Vienna.
 He was the 7th grade girls basketball coach at South Vienna School from 2001-2003, and has been a coach in the Northeastern Summer Ball Association, a peewee football coach in South Vienna, and has also been involved in his children’s 4-H Club.
 Roger currently resides in South Vienna.